Introduction to Statistics II Fall 2016

 Exams - There will be three exams given

 during the semester, each worth 100 points.
-All exams are in multiple choice format.
-Students
+Regular exams are in multiple

-are required to take the exam in the section they are registered for.
-All
+take the exam in the section they are registered for.
+All students must bring

-students must bring to the exam: their student ID number, picture ID, a
+to the exam: their student ID number, picture ID, a non-graphing calculator,

 dishonesty on an exam.

-Exam 2 - Wed, November 12th in class
+Exam 2 - Wed November 9 in class Ch 12 and

 Exam 1 100 points